Private Practice

 This is a common confusion.
 In the context of private work, the distinction is usually about focus and intent.

-Clinical psychology in Spain ('Psicólogo General Sanitario') typically operates within a health framework, prioritizing diagnosis and symptom management.
+medical psychology in Spain ('Psicólogo General Sanitario') typically operates within a health framework, prioritizing medical assessment and symptom management.

 Therapy—specifically the relational, non-medical Gestalt Therapy I practice—works differently.